nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Don't bother reviving Metis
 * Stay on Bishamonten and nuke down Yukari with Ragnarok
 * Spam Ragnarok on Mitsuru until right before phase change (half HP)
-* Swap to Yurlungur and rush
+* Swap to Yurlungur and press triangle

 Take Yukari, Akihiko, Mitsuru (in that order)